jyobb/islandora_map_browse/README.md

 __Requirements__

-islandora_solr_search
-drupal libraries module
-drupal colorbox module
-drupal chaos tools module
+The following modules are required islandora_solr_search, drupal libraries module, drupal colorbox module, drupal chaos tools module

-leaflet and Leaflet.markercluster-master needs to be in the libraries directory
+leaflet and Leaflet.markercluster-master need to be in the libraries directory

 To enable islandora map browse you will need to configure gsearch to index mods so a lat lon location fields is available